Skip to main content

 Morning

-Walk off breakfast on your way to The Tech Interactive and prepare for a hands-on experience with the latest and greatest technology in Silicon Valley, not yet available to consumers.
-See current exhibits to plan your visit.
+Start the morning with a leisurely stroll down San Pedro Street and fuel up with a cup of coffee and pastry from Voyager Craft Coffee.
+Walk off breakfast on your way to The Tech Interactive and prepare for a hands-on experience to learn about how technology has impacted society and the science behind the inventions.
+Plus, guests get to beta test the latest and greatest technology in Silicon Valley, many of which are not yet available to the general public.
 After roaming the museum, escape reality with a cinematic adventure in the largest IMAX dome screen in the West.
 IMAX movies average about 45 minutes in length and it’s very easy to lose track of time playing with the gizmos and gadgets in the museum, so give yourself a few hours here.

 Afternoon